 Surgery and anaesthesia

 Anaesthetics are used to put someone to sleep for surgery, and stop you feeling pain and discomfort during the procedure.
-They work by blocking the signals that are sent along your nerves to your brain, which keep you awake and aware.
+They work by blocking the signals that are sent along your nerves to your brain, which would otherwise keep you awake and aware.

 Anaesthetists are responsible for giving you the anaesthetic before your surgery, ensuring you are safe and well during the surgery and for managing your pain after your surgery has finished.